 International applicants should submit all admission credentials together.
-A written admissions application, international application supplement, TOEFL scores, official high school transcripts and English translations (if applicable), college transcripts, and English translations (if interested in transfer credit), and affidavits of financial support with supporting documentation are all necessary for an admission decision.
+A written admissions application, international application supplement, TOEFL scores, official high school transcripts and English translations (if applicable), college transcripts and English translations (if interested in transfer credit), and affidavits of financial support with supporting documentation are all necessary for an admission decision.
+Applications must be received by the following deadlines for consideration: June 1 for Fall semester; October 1 for Spring semester; March 1 for Summer semester.